shunt16/comet_website/content/authors/admin/_index.md

     url: 'https://www.npl.co.uk/'

 # Short bio (displayed in user profile at end of posts)
-bio: Pieter De Vis works in the Climate and Earth Observation Group at the UK's National Physical Laboratory.
+bio: Pieter works in the Climate and Earth Observation Group at the UK's National Physical Laboratory.
 His expertise lies in atmospheric correction, the propagation of uncertainties through a measurement function, and uncertainties in model fitting.

 interests:
-  - Artificial Intelligence
+  - Atmospheric Correction
-  - Computational Linguistics
+  - Uncertainty propagation
-  - Information Retrieval
+  - Retrievals

 education:
   courses: